dhis2/reports-app/docs/sections/standard-reports.md

 In order to prevent the user from accidentally deleting a report when clicking on delete, we request a confirmation by the user.

+### Editing a standard report

+The report's details are not being loaded when the section loads the reports in the componentDidMount.
+When the user clicks on the edit action in the context menu, in contrast to the other actions, the `open` state is not immediately set to true.
+The action creator dispatched when clicking on the edit action is a thunk and itself dispatches an action to load the details of the selected report.
+Only when the api responds with the details, the `open` state is set to true.